Allethrium/wavelet/readme.md

 * Avoiding unnecessary cabling by utilizing modern Wireless technologies
 * Leveraging the power of open source software, as free as humanly possible from proprietary vendor lock-ins.
-* Being platform agnostic and usable on different systems and architectures
+* Being platform agnostic and usable on different systems and architectures*
 * Having an easy to use web interface which can be used to quickly configure input options
 * Targeting low-cost and easily sourced hardware platforms

+<sub>* arm64 and RISC-V support is a stretch goal</sub>

 Wavelet at its most basic setup is composed of five components: